inner-clarity/InnerSight/docs/en/sacerdocio_salud_mental_apropiado.md

 - **Isaiah 53:4** - Christ bore our sicknesses
 - **Alma 7:11-12** - The atonement includes infirmities and sicknesses
 - **"The Family: A Proclamation to the World"** - Principle of individual adaptation
+- **President Gordon B. Hinckley taught: "Our conduct in public should be above reproach; our conduct in private is even more important; it must measure up to the standard established by the Lord"** cited in Liahona, July 2002
+- **Elder Adrián Ochoa, Liahona, October 2013, "Physical and Emotional Health"** "Taking care of your body also blesses your mind and helps you remember that you are a son or daughter of God, to have confidence in yourself and feel happy.
+Our emotional, physical and spiritual nature are connected"